-Our current programming strategy is focused on one-hour series and miniseries that can air between 8:00PM and 9:00PM or, 9:00PM and 10:00PM, as well as two hour movies for an 8:00PM timeslot.
+Our current programming strategy is focused on serialized one-hour series and limited series, between 8 and 10 episodes, that can air between 8:00PM and 9:00PM or, 9:00PM and 10:00PM, as well as two hour movies for an 8:00PM timeslot.

 What to Submit

 What kind of material do you want to see in my submission?

 Submissions may take the form of a pitch document, bible, outline, treatment or script.
 Proposals should consider the schedule, audience, personality and priorities of the network.

 While there is no formal set of requirements on what should be included in a proposal, it is important to ensure that as much information as necessary is provided to portray a complete picture of your vision while keeping the volume of material to a minimum.
 Our scripted programming department reviews over 1,000 drama proposals, scripts and pitches every year, so shorter materials (three to five pages) are preferred.
 A short document allows us to evaluate as quickly as possible whether the concept is a priority under the current programming strategy, and whether it is a candidate for further discussion and consideration.